cube-js/cube/docs/Cube.js-Backend/Config.md

 Since 0.23 Cube.js CLI uses `docker` insead of `express` template as a default for app creation and it's recommended way for production purposes.
 To migrate you should move all of your Cube.js dependencies in package.json to `devDependencies` and leave all of your dependencies that you use to configure Cube.js in `dependencies`.
-Also `./node_modules/.bin/cubejs-server dev-server` command should be used to run Cube.js Dev Server.

 For example:

 **package.json**: